 If you later move to a different area, you should call your new local authority's social services department to let them know that you are registered.
-If you're unsure of the number, contact our Helpline or visit our Sightline Directory at sightlinedirectory.org.uk for information.
+If you're unsure of the number, contact our Helpline or visit our Sightline Directory at rnib.org.uk/sightline-directory for information.
 Your new local authority will then be able to arrange for your registration details to be transferred.